-Name: Mr Gary Hayes

-Address and/or Re Association: esidents

-Received: 12 June 2017

-The current application proposes a terminal hour which is significantly later than the existing licences.

-The schedule of conditions submitted does not require the licences to be operated as restaurants.
+Name: Mr Gary Hayes Address and/or Re Association: esidents Received: 12 June 2017 The current applica existing licences. tion proposes a termi nal hour which is significantly later than the restaurants.
+The ap The schedule of conditions submitted does not require the licences to be operated as restaurants.
 The applicant wishes the sale of alcohol to be ancillary to 'food'.
-This does not bring the applications within policy RNT2 in the Council's Statement of Licensing Policy.

-Accordingly, the applications must fall to be determined within Policy PB2.
-Under this policy, the applications should only be granted if there are 'genuinely exceptional circumstances' for doing so.

-Name: R Jarvis & E.Jarvis

-Address and/or Ro Association:

-Received: 15 th June 2017

-17/05364/LIPN: Unit 9 Newport Place, London WC2H

-Representations on / Objections to Licence Application(s) for sale of alcohol, late night refreshment and / or recorded music referenced Licensing Application(s) made by or on behalf of Shaftesbury Chinatown Ltd in relation to the above numbered Unit(s) individually and indeed collectively regarding all 7 Units on the grounds of the potential individual and / or cumulative adverse impact on the licensing objectives especially given that this is in the Westminster West End Cumulative Impact (Environmental Stress) Area, which already contains a high / exceptional (arguably saturated) number, type and density of licensed premises.
+This does not bring the applications within policy RNT2 in the Council's Statement of Licensing Policy. ons should only be gr be determined within Policy PB2.
+Under this ranted if there are 'genuinely exceptional Name: R Jarvis & E.Jarvis Address and/or Re Association: Received: Received: 15 th June 2017 17/05364/LIPN: Unit 9 Newport Place, London WC2H Representations on / Objections to Licence Application(s) for sale of alcohol, late night refreshment and / or recorded music I / we hereby make the following representations on and / or objections to the above referenced Licensing Application(s) made by or on behalf of Shaftesbury Chinatown Ltd in relation to the above numbered Unit(s) individually and indeed collectively regarding all 7 Units on the grounds of the potential individual and / or cumulative adverse impact on the licensing objectives especially given that this is in the Westminster West End Cumulative Impact (Environmental Stress) Area, which already contains a high / exceptional (arguably saturated) number, type and density of licensed premises.